 lestyan (at) crysys.hu

-The CrySyS Student Core is an invite-only group of exceptionally talented people who proved their ability to solve security problems in a wide range of setups.
+The CrySyS Student Core is an invite-only group of talented students who expressed strong interest in the field of IT security.
 Core members meet once a week to expand their knowledge by discussing specific topics in system and network security, to prepare for CTF competitions, to socialize, and in general, to have fun by spending time with other geeks of similar interest.
 The CrySyS Student Core also plays a key role in the talent management program of the CrySyS Lab, which includes the creation of challenges for the annual CrySyS Security Challenge.
-Currently, the Core has around a dozen members.
-Junior members are still active students, while senior members are former students who still actively participate in the life of the group.

 Interested to become a Core member?
-Prove your talent by winning the next CrySyS Security Challenge (organized in the fall semester every year), impress us in your semester project, or join our !SpamAndHex CTF team (see below) and show your capabilities during CTF games!
+Prove your talent by scoring high at the next CrySyS Security Challenge (organized in the spring semester every year) or impress us in your semester project!
 If you don't feel qualified yet, but want to invest some work to get better, then join our IT Security Bootcamp!

 The CrySyS Alumni Network consists of those 100+ persons who did their diploma or PhD projects in the CrySyS Lab.
 The following PhD graduates are distinguished alumni who received the CrySyS Steel Ring which has the lab logo and the date of graduation graved in it: